eshaiyer/Autonomous-Race-Car/README(Low_light_conditions).md

 ## 3. Model Training

 ### Model Architecture
-The model is based on a *CNN-based U-Net architecture*, widely used in image enhancement tasks:
+The model is based on a *CNN-based MIRnet model*, widely used in image enhancement tasks:

 ```python
 def simplified_mirnet(input_shape=(256, 256, 3)):